 “Warmer-than-normal water temperatures [in the Atlantic] are associated with a more unstable atmosphere and also more moisture.
 The combination provides more fuel for the storms and that in turn tends to lead to more active hurricane seasons,” says Dr. Klotzbach.

-Another reason for continued active Atlantic #hurricane seasonal forecast from CSU is due to very active West African monsoon.
-More robust easterly waves and more conducive upper-level winds for hurricanes in the tropical Atlantic are typically associated with active monsoon. pic.twitter.com/FSEbwjOBZl
+Another reason for extremely active Atlantic #hurricane seasonal forecast from CSU is due to very active West African monsoon.
+More robust easterly waves and more conducive upper-level winds for hurricanes in the tropical Atlantic are typically associated with active monsoon. pic.twitter.com/dQ1QtllAT3

 “All of these years had above-average Atlantic hurricane activity and were generally characterized by cool neutral ENSO or LaNina conditions and warm tropical Atlantic.” explains Dr. Klotzbach.